Rep. Comer Launches Probe Into Harris Over 'Border Crisis'

-House Oversight Chairman James Comer, R-Ky., launched an investigation into Vice President Kamala Harris to ascertain whether she has "done anything" to address the "border crisis" in her 3½ years on the job as President Joe Biden's border czar.
+House Oversight Chair James Comer, R-Ky., launched an investigation into Vice President Kamala Harris to ascertain whether she has "done anything" to address the "border crisis" in her 3 1/2 years on the job as President Joe Biden's border czar.

 Comer began his probe with a letter sent Tuesday to the senior official performing the duties of the commissioner for U.S. Customs and Border Protection, Troy Miller.
 Comer is inquiring whether Harris had any communication with CBP about the southern border.